Atomistic Origin of Diverse Charge Density Wave States in CsV$_3$Sb$_5$

-Moreover, the series of \emph{D}$_{3h}$-\emph{n} states are found thermally and dynamically stable (see Fig. S6 \cite{SM}).
-If we take \emph{D}$_{3h}$-2 state for example, the vibration modes at $\Gamma$ point can be expressed as $\Gamma$ = 12$A'_1$ + 8$A'_2$ + 3$A''_1$+ 12$A''_2$ + 21$E'$ + 14$E''$, where the Raman-active modes are $\Gamma_{\rm{Raman}}$ = 12$A'_1$ + 21$E'$ + 14$E''$.
-Note that the $A'_1$ phonon modes exhibit threefold rotational symmetry, which likely corresponds to the three-fold symmetric Raman active phonon observed by recent Raman experiments \cite{wu2022charge,ortiz2021fermi}.
-Similarly to the SD and ISD states, the \emph{D}$_{3h}$-2 phase also has its counterpart of the inverse \emph{D}$_{3h}$-2 phase, which is 16 meV/f.u. higher in energy (see Fig. S1 of SM \cite{SM}).

-{\it Effective Hamiltonian.} In order to get more insights into the microscopic origins of the CDW states, we develop first-principles-based effective Hamiltonians for CsV$_3$Sb$_5$.
+{\it Atomic driving forces from Effective Hamiltonian.} In order to get more insights into the microscopic origins of the CDW states, we develop first-principles-based effective Hamiltonians for CsV$_3$Sb$_5$ (see Table.
+S5 for KV$_3$Sb$_5$ and RbV$_3$Sb$_5$).
 Here we adopt the symmetry-adapted cluster expansion method, as implemented in the PASP software \cite{lou2021pasp}.
 Such method enables defining local modes ${\bm u}$ (atomic displacements) and generating all possible forms of interactions, i.e., the invariants.
 With input energies of random structures from DFT, the coefficients of such invariants can be fitted using machine learning method for constructing Hamiltonian \cite{li2020constructing}.
 Note that the effect of electron-phonon coupling is implicitly included in these coefficients.
 For the present case of CsV$_3$Sb$_5$, local modes are defined as (i) in-plane displacements of V atoms and (ii) out-of-plane displacements of Sb2 atoms, while other minor movements are neglected.
 The initial model contains enough invariants, including the self-energy of local mode up to fourth-order and the cluster interactions up to the four-body and fourth-order.
 After repeated fitting and refining, it arrives at below Hamiltonian,